kanej/lein-stakeout/README.md

 > lein compile
 > lein uberjar

-> java -jar stakeout-standalone.jar src 'lein test'
+> java -jar stakeout-standalone.jar 'src/*/*.clj' 'lein test'

+## TODO

+1. Convert to actual lein plugin
+2. Add support for

 ## License

 (The MIT License)

-Copyright (c) 2010 Topfunky Corporation
+Copyright (c) 2010 John Kane

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the